AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-remove-link-to-object.md

 content-type: reference
 product-area: reporting
 navigation-topic: custom-view-filter-and-grouping-samples
-title: View: remove link to an object in a column
+title: "View: remove link to an object in a column"
 description: Some objects that you display in a view link to the Details page of the object, by default.
 For example, the column that displays the Name of a project is a link to the project; the column that displays the Name of a user is a link to the user's profile page.
 ---